lpinca/binb/README.md

 ## Browser compatibiliy

-Ideal setup is a browser with websocket support and able to decode .m4a format natively.
+binb requires a browser that supports the WebSocket protocol.

-For this reason binb is optimized for Google Chrome but also works in all major browsers.
+Refer to this [table](http://caniuse.com/websockets) for details on compatibility.

 ## Shout-Outs

 - Thanks to [beatquest.fm](http://beatquest.fm) for inspiration.
-- Thanks to [nodejitsu](http://nodejitsu.com/) for application hosting.
+- Thanks to [nodejitsu](http://nodejitsu.com/) for hosting the application.

 ## Bug tracker

 Have a bug?
-Please create an [issue](https://github.com/lpinca/binb/issues) here on GitHub, with a description of the problem, browser and operating system information and how to reproduce the problem.
+Please create an [issue](https://github.com/lpinca/binb/issues) here on GitHub, with a description of the problem, how to reproduce it and in what browser it occurred.

 ## Copyright and license